ulyssa/iamb.chat/src/development.md

 You can find more resources on [the Rust website](https://www.rust-lang.org/learn).

 At some point while working on __iamb__, you will have to touch one of its dependencies.
-Some of the libraries you may whose docs you may need are:
+Some of the libraries whose docs you may need are:

 - [matrix-sdk]
 - [modalkit]